LibreWeb/Documentation/content/faq/_index.md

 Research projects, websites and documentation pages are also open-source available and open for merge requests.

-## How can I deploy my site on LibreWeb?
+## How can I deploy my page on LibreWeb?

-LibreWeb is actually using markdown files as the source instead of HTML.

-If you are using static site generators like Hugo or Jekyll to generate your site currently, you should be future proof for LibreWeb.

-Moreover, LibreWeb has a built-in markdown editor to easily write our own site with no technical skills required.
-Additional features will be added later for deploying the content on IPFS as well as fully functional sites, simular to Hugo/Jekyll. *Without* any need to generate HTML content.
+For how-tos, please see the [How-to documentation page](/how-tos/#how-to-deploy-my-siteblog)

+## People are unable to access my page/site?

+Make sure the **UPnP** (Universal Plug and Play) feature is enabled on your router, then port forwarding should be correctly configured automatically.

+Alternatively, you can always open TCP port `4001` manually in your router's firewall to your local IP address.

 ## Can LibreWeb Browser replace my current web-browser?

-LibreWeb Browser is sololy intended for surfing and publishing content/sites on the **decentralized web**.
-Also for security reasons; you won't allow the LibreWeb to browse the 'current Internet'.
+LibreWeb Browser is sololy intended for surfing and publishing page/sites on the **decentralized web**.
+For security reasons; LibreWeb Browser won't allow you to access the 'current Internet'.

-Once more content will be available on the decentralized web, there is less need for the current centralized web.
-However, the current world wide web as we know it won't disappear anytime soon to be fully honest.
-So it will take time for developers and users alike to convert to a decentralized world.
+Once more content will be available on the decentralized web, there is less need for the current centralized web as we know it.
+However, the current WWW won't disappear anytime soon to be fully honest.
+It will take time for both web-developers and users alike to convert to a decentralized world.